taaaaho/generative-art-nft/README.md

 Upload your input assets in the `assets` folder, fill up the `config.py` file, and then run `python nft.py`.

-In order to generate JSON metadata, define BASE_NAME, BASE_IMAGE_URL, and BASE_JSON in `metadata.py` and then run `python metadata.py`.

 ## Usage